coder/docs/setup/docker.md

 docker run --rm -it -p 7080:7080 -v /var/run/docker.sock:/var/run/docker.sock -v ~/.coder:/var/run/coder -e DEVURL_HOST="*.mycompany.com" codercom/coder:1.25.1
 ```

-## TLS certificates

-See [our guide](/../../guides/tls-certificates/docker-tls.md) for information on
-configuring TLS for Coder for Docker.

 ## Scaling

 Coder for Docker is limited by the resources of the machine on which it runs.
 We